They Ask, You Answer by Marcus Sheridan: Summary, Notes & Lessons

 Today's greatest rule-making companies are obsessed with consumer fear.
 Why?
 They know if they can eliminate fears and negative emotions from the buying process — the only response remaining is trust.

-Action: Brainstorm every single fear, worry, question & concern that would cause a customer to not buy from your company.
+- Take a few minutes to brainstorm the top 10-20 reasons (fears, worries, questions & concerns) that would cause a customer to not buy from your company.

 Pricing & Costs

 Consumers get frustrated and upset when they can't find pricing because they know the business has the answer.
 It feels like your business is hiding it from them (and they'll assume it's probably not for a good reason!)

 Marcus found, "Fewer than 10 percent of all businesses in the world (not including e-commerce) address pricing and costs on their company website."